cockroachdb/docs/v20.1/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

 ### UX differences from running in a single cluster

 These instructions create 3 StatefulSets that each run 3 CockroachDB pods in a separate Kubernetes cluster deployed in its own region.
 If you haven't often worked with multiple Kubernetes clusters, remember that `kubectl` commands are run against a cluster in a specific context.
-Either run `kubectl use-context <cluster-context>` frequently to switch contexts between commands, or append `--context=<cluster-context>` to the commands you run to ensure they are run against the correct cluster.
+Either run `kubectl use-context <cluster-context>` frequently to switch contexts between commands, or append `--context <cluster-context>` to the commands you run to ensure they are run against the correct cluster.

 <section class="filter-content" markdown="1" data-scope="gke">
 Each Kubernetes cluster's DNS server is pointed at the other clusters' DNS servers so that DNS lookups for certain zone-scoped suffixes (e.g., `*.us-west1-a.svc.cluster.local`) can be deferred to the appropriate cluster's DNS server.
 To make this work, we create the StatefulSets in namespaces named after the region in which each Kubernetes cluster is deployed.
-To run a command against one of the pods, append `--namespace=<cluster-namespace>` to your commands.
-Alternatively, run `kubectl config set-context <context-name> --namespace=<namespace-name>` to set the default namespace for a context.
+To run a command against one of the pods, append `--namespace <cluster-namespace>` to your commands.
+Alternatively, run `kubectl config set-context <context-name> --namespace <namespace-name>` to set the default namespace for a context.

 Because the CockroachDB pods run in a non-default namespace, client applications wanting to talk to CockroachDB from the default namespace would need to use a zone-scoped service name (e.g., `cockroachdb-public.us-west1-a`) rather than `cockroachdb-public`, as in a single-cluster setting.
 However, the setup script used by these instructions sets up an additional [`ExternalName` service](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) in the default namespace such that the clients in the default namespace can simply talk to the `cockroachdb-public` address.
 </section>

 <section class="filter-content" markdown="1" data-scope="eks">
 To enable the pods to communicate across regions, we peer the VPCs in all 3 regions with each other and configure a CoreDNS service in each region to route DNS traffic to the appropriate pods.
 To make this work, we create the StatefulSets in namespaces named after the region in which each Kubernetes cluster is deployed.
-To run a command against one of the pods, append `--namespace=<cluster-namespace>` to your commands.
-Alternatively, run `kubectl config set-context <context-name> --namespace=<namespace-name>` to set the default namespace for a context.
+To run a command against one of the pods, append `--namespace <cluster-namespace>` to your commands.
+Alternatively, run `kubectl config set-context <context-name> --namespace <namespace-name>` to set the default namespace for a context.
 </section>

 ### Limitations